-The Family Educational Rights and Privacy Act of 1974 (commonly referred to as FERPA or the Buckley Amendment) is designed to protect the confidentiality of the records that educational institutions maintain on their students and permits students access to their records to assure the accuracy of their contents.
+The Family Educational Rights and Privacy Act of 1974 (commonly referred to as FERPA or the Buckley Amendment) is designed to protect the confidentiality and maintenance of educational records as well as permit students access to their records to assure the accuracy of their contents.
 FERPA allows students certain rights with respect to their educational records.

-The West Penn Hospital School of Nursing maintains student records in accordance with FERPA.
+As a recipient of Title IV funding from the U.S Department of Education, the School of Nursing is subject to the Family Rights and Privacy Act (FERPA).
+The Western Pennsylvania Hospital School of Nursing maintains student records in accordance with FERPA.
 Under the act, directory information and the educational record are addressed.
 Directory information is addressed in this policy, but is not protected information.
 The educational record, recognized as the student financial aid record and the student academic record are protected student information.

-To provide information and guidance regarding access, maintenance and rights to student educational records.
+To provide information and guidelines regarding access, maintenance and rights to student educational records.